weliwita/blog/_drafts/2015-04-01-who-should-issue-the-claims-for-your-application.md

 ---
 layout: post
 title: Who Should Issue the Claims For Your Application
-date: 2015-03-30 11:43
+date: 2015-04-01 11:43
 author: weliwita@gmail.com
 comments: true
 categories: [Uncategorized]
 ---
-I wrote few introductory blog posts about the claims authentication and how they are used in .Net Application.
+I wrote  introductory blog posts about the claims authentication and how they are used in .Net Application.
 This post is about the process of issuing a token.

 What is the difference between token and claim.